February 13, 2020

-When you sign up for a new app, Apple ID shows up as an option — in all Apple app store apps*.
-And it looks like this:
+When you sign up for a new app, Apple ID shows up as an option -- in all Apple app store apps*.
+It looks like this:

 How does this work technically behind the scenes?

-Apple is essentially using a technique similar to tokenization — essentially generating a new token email for each app.
+Apple is essentially using a technique similar to tokenization --generating a new token email for each app.
 The apps can still recognize you, allow you to log in, and even send emails to you.

 Your real email address can’t be sold by the app now

-Many of us wonder who all is this app sharing my email address with.
-When I get those dating and male enhancement emails, I wonder who sold them my email address?
+Many of us wonder, who is this app sharing my email address with?
+When I get those dating and male enhancement emails, who sold them my email address?